Hildegarde Howard: Significant works

 Howard published some 150 scientific papers over the course of her career.

-Some of Howard’s most transformative work was done at the La Brea Tar pits.
-The La Brea tar pits were filled with vast quantities of bird bones, which would provide extensive research potential for Howard throughout her life.
+Some of Howard's most transformative work was done at the La Brea Tar Pits.
+The La Brea tar Pits were filled with vast quantities of bird bones, which would provide extensive research potential for Howard throughout her life.
 Howard's first introduction to the field was sorting bones from La Brea at the Los Angeles County Museum of Natural History, where she would also meet her future husband Henry Anson Wylde.

-New Avian Fossil
+New avian fossil

-In Howard’s New Avian Fossil research she found an extinct family of seabirds.
-Howard was allowed to research a coracoid bone (between the shoulder blade and sternum) discovered for a species of avian (bird) not yet known by the public record, she concluded through previous evidence and modern avians that the bird was a newly discovered species of a water bird, by the shape of the shoulder and chest bone.
-She named this family of pelecaniformes seabirds protopteridae.
+In Howard's New Avian Fossil research she found an extinct family of seabirds.
+Howard was allowed to research a coracoid bone (between the shoulder blade and sternum) discovered for a species of bird not yet known by the public record.
+She concluded through previous evidence and modern avians that the bird was a previously unknown species of water bird by the shape of the shoulder and chest bone.
+She named this family of pelecaniformes seabirds plotopteridae.

-Review of Extinct Avian Genus
+Review of extinct avian genus

 Howard conducted an experiment in which she took wasps from their home ecosystem and brought them to a greenhouse to see how they would take to the conditions of isolation and whether or not they would nest in that environment.
 After corrections to the methodology of the experiment, she was able to collect 41 nests to study the structure of their nesting.

-The Avifauna of Emeryville Shellmound
+The avifauna of Emeryville Shellmound

-Howard’s 1929 dissertation, “The Avifauna of Emeryville Shellmound” was particularly influential at the time.
+Howard's 1929 dissertation, "The Avifauna of Emeryville Shellmound" was particularly influential at the time.
 The dissertation she wrote thoroughly labelled ornithological fossil specimens, and paired the terms with visual representations.
 This allowed common terminology to be taught and widely popularized her work in the field.
 Her diagrams were eventually phased out after Nomina Anatomica Avium was published in 1997.
-The Avifauna of Emeryville shellmound was important because it set the grounds of vocabulary for avian paleontology.
+The Avifauna of Emeryville Shellmound was important because it set the grounds of vocabulary for avian paleontology.
 Howard detailed, named and labelled a baseline for the skeletal makeup of all birds.
 This work solidified her significance in the world of paleontology and continues to stay a point of agreement for paleontologists of all levels.
 The names used are still widely referenced and give a strong baseline when labelling unknown species.

-A Census of the Pleistocene Birds
+A census of the Pleistocene birds

-Howard goes into detail, comparing two studies regarding the Pleistocene animals of the Rancho La Brea region.
-One of them is a census conducted by Dr. Chester Stock regarding mammals of the region while the other was a census of the birds.
-This entry seeks the common factors, if any, between the two groups.
-She finds that there is a limitation on the age of the animals from the Rancho La Brea exhibit.
-This effect Is only manifested in the specimens that came from the early to the middle part of the late Pleistocene era.
+Howard compared two studies regarding the Pleistocene animals of the Rancho La Brea region.
+One of them was a census conducted by Dr. Chester Stock regarding mammals of the region, while the other was a census of the birds.
+This entry sought the common factors, if any, between the two groups.
+She found that there was a limitation on the age of the animals from the Rancho La Brea exhibit.
+This effect was only manifested in the specimens that came from the early to the middle part of the late Pleistocene era.